 Joseph Jefferies trained as a student at Yuma Ballet Academy in Arizona with Jon Cristofori and Kathleen Sinclair.
 He also trained at Harid Conservatory with Olivier Pardina.Jefferies went on to dance professionally for 16 years, dancing with Pittsburg Ballet Theater and Ballet Arizona before joining Ballet Memphis for nine years.
 During his time as a professional dancer he performed lead roles in works by Trey McIntyre, Lila York, Julia Adams and Mark Godden.
 Later, Jefferies joined Les Ballet Trockadero De Monte Carlo.
 During the course of his professional dancing career, Jefferies has danced principal roles in several ballets including Don Quixote, Swan Lake, Cinderella, Giselle and Coppélia.
 Jefferies has also worked as a choreographer, creating over thirty works primarily for Ballet Memphis.
 His work has been selected for RDA National Festival in Montreal.
 He has won the RDA Emerging Choreographer Scholarship twice and had his work performed in New York City’s Ballet Builders Showcase.
 He was named “Artist of the Year” in 2002 by the Memphis Commercial Appeal for his dancing and choreography.
 As a dance educator, he began teaching adult ballet at Ballet Memphis’s School as well as serving as guest teacher for Ballet Memphis and Ballet Memphis’s Junior Company for company class, variations and pas de deux.
 Since then, he has taught at Studio West Dance Academy, Portland Ballet School as Summer Program Director & Resident Guest Artist, Northeast Youth Ballet, and Walnut Hill School for the Arts.

 Rachel Zeigler began her ballet training and singing at the age of 11 while living in Ellensburg, Washington.
-She continued her training through high school and college, receiving a bachelor’s degree in Theatre Performance from Central Washington University in 1999, with an emphasis on music and dance.
-Since then, Rachel has had the opportunity to perform in such shows as, Peter Pan, Angry Housewives, Once Upon a Mattress, Beauty and the Beast, Alice in Wonderland, My Fair Lady, and Seussical, the Musical.
+She continued her performance education throughout high school and college, receiving a bachelor’s degree in Theatre Performance from Central Washington University in 1999, with an emphasis on music and dance.
+Since then, Rachel has had the opportunity to perform in such shows as, Peter Pan, Angry Housewives, The Crucible, Once Upon a Mattress, Beauty and the Beast, Alice in Wonderland, My Fair Lady, and Seussical, the Musical.
 Some of her favorite roles have included Hermia in A Midsummer Night’s Dream, and Mabel in The Pirates of Penzance.
 In addition to performing, Rachel has also held numerous offstage positions; she served as House Manager for Laughing Horse Summer Theater, Box Office Manager for Spokane Interplayers Ensemble, Stage Manager and Assistant Stage Manager for Studio West Dance Theatre, and as of August 2015, Studio Manager for Studio West Dance Academy.
+She thanks her dear husband and sweet son for making life so much fun and full of love, and her studio family for making her work hours so entertaining!

 Patricia (Trish) Hall was born and raised in Olympia and is a graduate of Central Washington University.
 Trish came to Studio West in 2009 with an already extensive background working with children, and in no time at all, became an invaluable asset in the day-to-day workings of the studio.
 Over the years, she’s shared her expertise across multiple positions: studio manager, costume manager, administrative assistant, and front desk aficionado!
 She currently resides in Olympia with her husband and two beautiful children.
 Trish keeps the studio staff and dancers on their toes, is always ready to lend a hand, and is the friendly face most families see when they first step in the door.
 We are honored that Trish has been with Studio West from the beginning.